LiamTheronC/Waymo-Motion-Preprocess/README.md

  * `'id'`: The ids of the lanes that have dynamic state information.
  * `'stop_point_xyz'`: The stop position (x,y,z) of the lane.
  * `'time_step'`: Time steps from 0 to 91.
  * `'state'`: Contains the `dynamic state` of the lane at each time step.
-There are 6 kinds of states:
+There are 6 kinds of state:

 ```
 state: